cleeem/Splatnet-for-PC/README.md

 	-Log in, right click the "Select this account" button, copy the link address, and paste it in the terminal window

-	-Then the app will try to generate cookies and close, you just have to re-open it and normaly, and then, it shiuld run
+	-Then the app will try to generate cookies and close, you just have to re-open it and normaly, it should run

 ## Buttons